Prime and Reach: Synthesising Body Motion for Gaze-Primed Object Reach: Conclusion and Future Work

 \textbf{Acknowledgements:} This work uses publicly available datasets and annotations to curate \pr\ sequences.
 Research at the University of Bristol is supported by EPSRC UMPIRE (EP/T004991/1).
 M Hatano is supported by JST BOOST, Japan Grant Number JPMJBS2409, and Amano Institute of Technology.
 S Sinha and J Chalk are supported by EPSRC DTP studentships.

 At Keio University, we used ABCI 3.0 provided by AIST and AIST Solutions.

 At the University of Bristol, we acknowledge the use of resources provided by the Isambard-AI National AI Research Resource (AIRR), funded by the UK Government’s Department for Science, Innovation and Technology (DSIT) via UK Research and Innovation; and the Science and Technology Facilities Council [ST/AIRR/I-A-I/1023].
-In particular, we acknowledge the usage of GPU Node hours granted as part of the Sovereign AI Unit call project ``Gen Model in Ego‑sensed World'' (Aug-Nov 2025) as well as the usage of GPU Node hours granted by AIRR Early Access Project ANON-BYYG-VXU6-M (March-May 2025).
+In particular, we acknowledge the usage of GPU Node hours granted as part of the AIRR Gateway project ``HOI Foundational Model from Egocentric Data'' (Dec 2025 - Mar 2026), Sovereign AI Unit call project ``Gen Model in Ego‑sensed World'' (Aug-Nov 2025) as well as the usage of GPU Node hours granted by AIRR Early Access Project ANON-BYYG-VXU6-M (March-May 2025).